the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

 Looking at the Results
 ----------------------

-The transient large amplitude oscillatory activity at the beginning of the simulation is a result of the imperfectly set initial conditions.
+#.
+Go to *Projects > operations* dashboard.

+#.
+Click on the icon of the time-series |tr|.
+From the metadata
+   overlay’s visualizers tab, launch the *Animated Time Series Visualizer*.

 .. figure:: figures/BuildingYourOwnBrainNetworkModel_AnimatedTimeSeries.png
    :alt: Time-series from *AnatomyOfARegionSimulation\_a*
    :scale: 30%

+The transient large amplitude oscillatory activity at the beginning of the simulation is a result of the imperfectly set initial conditions.

 The initial history (i.e., initial conditions) is merely set by default to be random walks within the general range of state-variables values expected from